EcdysisFoundation/honey-pi/README.md

 ### Wiring & Hardware

-Detailed software and hardware wiring can be found in raspberry-pi directory.
+Detailed software and hardware wiring can be found in hardware directory.

 ### Software